ElvisKoech/Deloitte_Hackathon_predict_Loan_Defaulter/README.md

 Knowledge and Skills Big dataset, underfitting vs overfitting Optimising log_loss to generalise well on unseen data

 - Data source: https://www.kaggle.com/ankitkalauni/bank-loan-defaulter-prediction-hackathon

+## Data Preprocessing
+- As the values of columns Employment Duration and Home Ownership are interchanged, these columns are renamed to their correct names.
+- Categorical attributes are encoded using LabelEncoder as we will using Random Forest for building the model.

+## Features Selection